 Mahesh Babu Has A Bigger Target Than Allu Arjun?

 It is almost confirmed that Mahesh Babu and Allu Arjun movies will clash at the box office during the upcoming Sankranti season.
 Sarileru Neekevvaru and Ala Vaikuntapuramlo are eyeing the festival season and trade pundits are watching out for the exciting contest on cards.
-Both the films, which carry tremendous hype, are sure to do some stellar pre-release business and some reports that have come in reveal that these films have already started the hunt.
+Both films, which carry tremendous hype, are sure to do some stellar pre-release business and some reports that have come in reveal that these films have already started the hunt.
 According to reports, the overseas rights of Mahesh Babu and Allu Arjun's next movies have been sold.
 Interestingly, it seems like Mahesh Babu has a bigger target to achieve than Allu Arjun, as far as the break-even collections for these movies are considered.

-Sarileru Neekevvaru Overseas Rights.
+Sarileru Neekevvaru Overseas Rights

-According to few reports, Mahesh Babu's Sarileru Neekevvaru has bagged above Rs 12 crore in the form of overseas rights and has overtaken Ala Vaikuntapuramlo's business.
+According to a few reports, Mahesh Babu's Sarileru Neekevvaru has bagged above Rs 12 crore in the form of overseas rights and has overtaken Ala Vaikuntapuramlo's business.

 Ala Vaikuntapuramlo